Access to Information/Freedom of Information

 Making a Freedom of Information (FOI) Request

-• If requesting your own personal information, please include government issued ID with your request, to verify identity
+If requesting your own personal information, please include a piece of government-issued ID with the request to verify your identity.

 When completing the request form, include the following: